nhervieu/CMPUT404-assignment-css-hell/README.md

 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.

-Code is licensed under the Apache 2.0 license.
+Code is copyright Natalie Hervieux (C) 2020 under the Creative Commons Attribution 4.0 International License.

+Files in the gutenberg directory are sourced from https://www.gutenberg.org/.

 Example code was used from developer.mozilla.org so it is under the Mozilla Public License.